HailuBen/calculator/README.md

 # calculator
-Creating a using HTML, CSS and JavaScript.
+Creating a calculator using HTML, CSS and JavaScript.